Photo Emerges of Top NC Official with Confucius Institute's 'Baobao'

 The July 2018 letter was published in the Confucius Institute’s magazine, on page 55.

+Breitbart News has found a photo published in a another Confucius Institute publication from 2016 showing Marshall posing holding the arm of “Baobao” — a person wearing a panda costume and a sash with “Confucius Institute at NC State University.”
+The photo was published in another Confucius Institute newsletter, on page 34.

+It is not clear if it is the same photo Marshall is referencing in her 2018 letter, or if there is an additional photo of her and Baobao.

-The letter was sent even after FBI Director Christopher Wray warned at a Senate Intelligence Committee hearing in February 2018 that the FBI has been monitoring Confucius Institutes on American campuses “for a while.”
+Marshall’s 2018 letter was sent even after FBI Director Christopher Wray warned at a Senate Intelligence Committee hearing in February 2018 that the FBI has been monitoring Confucius Institutes on American campuses “for a while.”

 “It is just one of many tools that they take advantage of,” Wray said, of the CCP.
 “It is something that we’re watching warily and in certain instances have developed appropriate investigative steps.”